edcourage/CV/README.md

 ##### Notable Projects

-- **The Beatles** _recent remix/remasters_: Abbey Road, White Album, Sqt Pepper and The Loney Heart Club Band
+- **The Beatles** _recent remix/remasters_: Abbey Road, White Album, Sqt Pepper and The Loney Heart Club
 - **David Bowie** The World of David Bowie
 - **Status Quo** Rockin All Over The World
 - **Public Image Ltd.** The Public Image Is Rotten (Songs From The Heart)